maoberlehner/markus-oberlehner-net/content/blog/vue-router-page-transitions.md

 </template>
 ```

 Because the `<router-view>` is a regular component, we're able to use the `<transition>` component around it to attach transition effects to route changes.
-In the code snippet above, you can see that we give the transition the name `fade` and we set the `mode` property to `out-in`, so the current page is first faded out before the new page is faded in.
+In the code snippet above, you can see that we give the transition the name `fade`, and we set the `mode` property to `out-in`, so the current page is first faded out before the new page is faded in.

 ```scss
 // src/App.vue